rayxke/kiritos-classroom/site/content/sks/spring2024/10B-english/assignment1.md

 image:
     /img/surprised-pikachu.jpeg
 ---
----
 ## Instructions
-1. Prepare a presentation about a career you are interested in.
-2. Should be 3-5 minutes.
-3. The Powerpoint should be no more than 10 slides.
-4. The Powerpoint should NOT contain full sentences.
-5. It should contain visual aids and short prompts to remind you of what to talk about.
+1. Describe how a person has made an impact on your life and what you gained from that experience.
+2. You may use this [template](/docs/MLA_Essay_Template.docx) to write your essay.
 ---
 ## Grading (20 pts.)
-- Submit the PPT on Time
+- Submit the Paper on Time!
-    - Submit on 9/30 AND bring it to class on a USB
+    - Submit on 4/5
+    - Penalty for late submissions (-10  for all late submissions)!
-- Powerpoint **(5 pts.)**
+- Grammar and Punctation **(2.5 pts.)**
-    - Did you follow the guidelines we discussed in class?
-    - Appropriate visual aid in powerpoint
+    - This is a formal paper, I will take off points for improper grammar and punctation.
-- Ideas & Organization **(5 pts.)**
+- Ideas & Organization **(10 pts.)**
-    - Cite at least **three** sources for your presentation
-    - Do the sources cited provide relevant information?
-    - Does the presentation follow a logical order?
+    - How well do your researched points support the ideas that you introduce?
+    - Very clearly defined Introduction, Body and Conclusion paragraphs that work together
+    - The paper should be in MLA Format
-- Pronunciation **(5 pts.)**
+- Linguistic Capability **(5 pts.)**
+    - Exceptional use of vocabulary
+    - Use at least 10 of the vocabulary words from Unit 1
+    - Proper use of idiomatic expressions
+- Appropriate Length **(2.5 pts.)**
+    - This essay should meet the minimum length requirements (5 paragraphs)
+- **No Papago (Or other translation software)**
-    - If it effects my understanding I will lower your grade.
+    - If I find out you used Papago *you will get a zero* ;)
-    - Look up the words you will use before presenting!
-- Delivery **(5 pts.)**
-    - Eye Contact
-        - Do not read from a script
-    - Volume
-        - Make sure to speak loud enough for me and your classmates to hear you
-    - Time
-        - Does the presentation satisfy time requirements?
-        - Is time used effectively in the presentation?
+    - Seriously.
+Don't do it.
+Just ask me for help instead! :)
 ---

-## ***Remember to rehearse your presentation!***
+## ***Remember to proofread your paper!***

         Don’t be like this at the end of the semester!

-Me: But Keary I presented why is my grade so low?
+Me: But Keary I turned in my paper why is my grade so low?

-Keary: Did you have good eye contact, pronunciation and volume?
-Did your Powerpoint include good visual aids and short sentence prompts?
+Keary: Did you turn it in on time?
+Did you use Papago?
+Did you check the MLA formatting of your paper?